EmirWeb/parchment/README.md

 ## Horizontal/Vertical List View, GridView, ViewPager, and CustomGrid GridView

-The Parchment Library attempts to add the functionality that developers want to their AdapterViews, by providing horizontal and vertical scrolling to all of the AdapterViews.
-Gives developers more control of how their views layout, choose from a simple horizontal List View, a GridView that wraps heights or a GridDefinitionView that lets a user specify the grid pattern.
+The Parchment library attempts to add the functionality that developers want to their AdapterViews, by providing horizontal and vertical scrolling to all of its AdapterViews.
+Parchment gives developers more control of layout by choosing from a simple horizontal List View, a GridView that wraps heights or a GridDefinitionView that lets a user specify the grid pattern.

 ![alt tag](https://i.imgur.com/MHeZuFg.png)